jtsiddons/GloMarGridding/CONTRIBUTING.md

 summary of the main changes that you have made so that there is context for us to review the changes.

+## Changelog

+The changelog is `CHANGES.md`.
+Please add your changes to the changelog in your merge request.

 ## Commit Messages

 We are trying to use a consistent and informative approach for writing commit messages in this